Are Post-Op Bras Necessary?

 Do I really need a post-op bra after breast surgery?

-As with any part of surgery and recovery, it is important to follow the exact recommendations of your surgeon regarding post-operative bras following breast augmentation.
+As with any part of surgery and recovery, it is important to follow the exact recommendations of your surgeon regarding post-operative bras following breast surgery.

 Will a post-op bra be given to me as a part of my surgery?

-If you are unclear if a post-operative bra will be provided to you, reach out to your Patient Care Adviser.
+Your Patient Care Adviser will make you aware if you are required to provide your own post-op bra/compression garment.
+If you are unclear if a post-operative bra will be provided to you, or which garment you need reach out to your Patient Care Adviser.

-Why do I need to wear a post-op bra?
+Why might I need to wear a post-op bra?

-While compression bras are vital more intensive breast surgeries like breast reduction, they are also important when recovering from procedures like fat transfer breast enlargement and set your results up for success no matter what.
+While compression bras can be important for more intensive breast surgeries like breast reduction, they are also used when recovering from procedures like fat transfer breast enlargement and set your results up for success no matter what.

 What kind of post-op bra do I need?